Baroque dance: Other social dance styles

 Other dance styles, such as the Italian and Spanish dances of the period, are much less well studied than either English country dance or the French style.
 The general picture seems to be that during most of the 17th century, a style of late Renaissance dance was widespread, but as time progressed, French ballroom dances such as the minuet were widely adopted at fashionable courts.
 Beyond this, the evolution and cross-fertilisation of dance styles is an area of ongoing research.

 Modern reconstructions

 The revival of baroque music in the 1960s and '70s sparked renewed interest in 17th and 18th century dance styles.
-While some 300 of these dances had been preserved in Beauchamp–Feuillet notation, it wasn't until the mid-20th century that serious scholarship commenced in deciphering the notation and reconstructing the dances.
+While more than 300 of these dances had been preserved in Beauchamp–Feuillet notation, it wasn't until the mid-20th century that serious scholarship commenced in deciphering the notation and reconstructing the dances.

 Perhaps best known among these pioneers was Britain's Melusine Wood, who published several books on historical dancing in the 1950s.
 Wood passed her research on to her student Belinda Quirey, and also to Pavlova Company ballerina and choreographer Mary Skeaping (1902–1984).
 The latter became well known for her reconstructions of baroque ballets for London's "Ballet for All" company in the 1960s.